maattdiy/home-assistant-config/README.md

 # Home Assistant Configuration

 :house_with_garden: This is my config of the powerful [Home Assistant](https://home-assistant.io/).
 It's my playground, a work in progress...
-My main focus right now is discover what can be done, create modular packages, tuneup the interface, create phyton scripts for generic automations, help the community with examples and learn from the [forum](https://community.home-assistant.io/latest) and others [users configs](https://github.com/search?o=desc&q=topic%3Ahome-assistant-config&s=stars&type=Repositories).
+My main focus right now is discover what can be done, create modular packages, tuneup the interface, create phyton scripts for generic automations, help the community with examples, learn from the [forum](https://community.home-assistant.io/latest) and others [users configs](https://github.com/search?o=desc&q=topic%3Ahome-assistant-config&s=stars&type=Repositories).

 :star2: my repo if you like it and want see the progress and the experiments.

-## Cool custom Home Assistant modules
+## Cool custom HA modules
 * [Custom UI elements](https://github.com/andrey-git/home-assistant-custom-ui)
 * [Custom Tiles state card](https://github.com/c727/home-assistant-tiles)
 * [Custom Broadlink IR/RF components](https://github.com/vpnmaster/homeassistant-custom-components)